 Bernard Declève is an architectural engineer and an urban designer.
 He is a full professor at the Université Catholique de Louvain (UCL). where he heads the School of Urbanism located in the Faculty of Architecture.
 Architectural Engineering and Urban Planning.
 His area of research is the evolution of the living conditions in large cities and its influence on the urban and territorial project as a spatial concept and as a collaborative scope of action.
-He has an extensive international experience in Europe, Africa, and Latin America, with expertise in the collaborative urban research processes that involve public operators, economic actors, NGOs, and researchers.
+He has an extensive of the metropolis.